 Some veteran Disney travelers resolved to add special tours or treats during their next Walt Disney World vacation.
 Suzie M. wrote: “We’d like to add a tour each trip.
-Last trip we took the Backstage Magic Tour, and we loved it!
+The last trip we took was the Backstage Magic Tour, and we loved it!
 It really gives a different perspective to this wonderful place.
-Next I’d like to do a Segway tour.”
+Next, I’d like to do a Segway tour.”
 Heather B. agrees: “We resolved we would try the Around the World on a Segway tour at Epcot after reading so many great reviews!”

 Tracey J. wants to add to the holiday fun with her resolution “to attend two Mickey’s Very Merry Christmas Party events.
 Once to watch all of the special shows, and once with dinner at Liberty Tree Tavern and then do nothing but rides!
 The fireworks are worth the cost of admission alone, and this way we get two nights of the festivities in case there’s something we missed the first night!
 The second night, while everyone else is watching the shows, we’ll walk on all of our favorite rides!”